msvdpriya/Cloudflare/README.md

 For each variant page, there are a number of items on the page that can be customized.
 The following values inside of the variant are customized:

- - title: the title of the web page, displayed on the window or tab title in your browser.
+ - title: the title of the web page is changed to "Priya's CloudFlare Website Variant X".
- - h1#title: the main title of the page.
-By default, this displays "Variant 1" or "Variant 2"
+ - h1#title: the main title of the page is changed to "Priya's CloudFlare Website Variant 1".
- - p#description: the description paragraph on the page.
-By default, this displays the text "This is variant X of the take home project!".
+ - p#description: the description paragraph on the page is changed to "Welcome to my CloudFlare website.
+I am a Graduate Research Assistant at Penn State University."
- - a#url: a Call to Action link with strong emphasis on the page.
-Try changing this to a URL of your choice, such as your personal website, and make sure to update the text "Return to cloudflare.com" as well!
+ - a#url: I have changed URL to point to my Linkedin Profile page.I have changed the text from "Return to CloudFlare.com" to "Connect with me on Linkedin"

 ### 5. Persisting variants